raspberrychris/paddleboardmaster/content/post/hapfan-inflatable-stand-up-paddleboard.md

 One thing that you will instantly notice about this paddleboard is the design.
 The plant inspired design creates a really cool laid back aesthetic and is perfect for trips out in the wilderness or your nearest lake.

 Even if the green plant inspired design isn’t your jam, Hapfan offer this paddleboard in another more traditional blue colour, which I really like as well.

+Another cool thing with this board and the color variations is that the bag is designed in the style of the color choice that you pick.

+If you are concerned about design, the blue variation offers the most color co-ordinated set, which almost everything in Blue color.

 ### An Electric Pump Takes the Stress Out of Setting Up